hack-ink/codewars/6kyu/up AND down/README.md

 - The string `"My after be arrived so two"` has the property (P) but can't be obtained by the **described process** so it won't be accepted as a result.
 The property (P) doesn't give unicity by itself.
 - Process: go from left to right, move only consecutive strings when needed.
 - For the first fixed tests the needed number of moves to get property (P) is given as a comment so that you can know if your process follows the rule.

+## Thinking

+First, use `split_whitespace()` to get every word. (convert them to uppercase at the same time)

+Then use index to make a loop and convert the word to lowercase which meet the condition.